AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Related Works

-\paragraph{AIGI Detection via VLM with Experts.} Extensive work~\cite{cheng2025co,jia2024can,yoon2025visual,grover2025huemanity} shows that VLMs are weak at fine-grained, pixel-level perception, and are therefore required for external experts.
+\paragraph{AIGI Detection via VLM with Experts.} Extensive work~\cite{cheng2025co,jia2024can,yoon2025visual,grover2025huemanity} shows that VLMs are weak at pixel-level perception, and are therefore required for external experts.
 AIDE~\cite{yan2024sanity} couples CLIP with a shallow CNN to inject pixel-level cues.
 CO-SPY~\cite{cheng2025co} fuses CLIP semantic features with VAE reconstruction residuals to capture both semantic and pixel cues.
-Meanwhile, large VLMs (LVLMs) are adopted to strengthen the semantic branch.
-X2-DFD~\cite{chen2024x2} augments an LVLM with expert detectors to recover pixel-level signals.
-AIGI-Holmes~\cite{li2025aigi} pairs an LVLM with CLIP and NPR~\cite{cozzolino2024zero} to integrate high- and low-level signals.
-AvatarShield~\cite{xu2025avatarshield} concatenates an additional residual module to enhance low-level perception.
-In summary, external experts can compensate VLMs’ inherent low-level deficits and enable fusion of semantic and pixel-level signals.
-However, these experts are typically attached in an ad hoc manner, without a principled scheme to enforce complementarity.
-Above methods separate semantics and pixels architecturally (e.g., CLIP for semantics, VAE residuals for pixels) but overlook the data perspective: training sets remain mixed—some are semantically non-discriminative, others pixel-non-discriminative—entangling supervisory signals and limiting branch specialization and generalization.
-A further issue is the prevalent fine-tuning of VLMs on training sets containing \textbf{semantically indiscriminate synthetic images}—distinguishable only via pixel cues.
-We show that such mixed semantic-pixel supervision neither enhances pixel sensitivity nor preserves semantic generalization, ultimately degrading generalizability to unseen generators.
-In contrast, \ours treats data as the primary lever for shaping model roles and enforces complementarity at the data level: \emph{the VLM is trained on a purely semantic corpus where pixel statistics are perturbed to block low-level shortcuts, while expert models are trained on purely pixel-discriminative synthetic images that match real images in high-level semantics.}
+Large VLMs (LVLMs) are adopted to strengthen the semantic branch.
+X2-DFD~\cite{chen2024x2} augments the LVLM with expert detectors to recover pixel-level signals.
+AIGI-Holmes~\cite{li2025aigi} pairs an LVLM with CLIP and NPR~\cite{tan2024rethinking} to integrate high- and low-level signals.
+AvatarShield~\cite{xu2025avatarshield} similarly concatenates an additional residual-based expert module.
+In summary, external expert models are introduced to compensate for the inherent limitations of VLMs in low-level perception.
+However, in most existing approaches, these experts are incorporated in an ad hoc manner.
+Above methods separate semantics and pixels architecturally but overlook the most important, data dimension: their training sets remain mixed—some are semantically non-discriminative, others pixel-non-discriminative—entangling supervisory signals and limiting branch specialization.
+In contrast, AlignGemini jointly considers model inductive biases and supervision design.
+Specifically, the VLM is trained on a purely semantic corpus, while the expert model is trained on pixel-artifact cues.
+We show that this aligned pairing of model choice and task-pure supervision yields stronger branch specialization and leads to robust generalization.